Frequently Asked Questions

 Traditionally a pilgrimage is where a person goes on a journey in search of new or expanded meaning about themselves, others, nature, or a higher good, potentially leading to a personal transformation.

 Your qualified day bushwalking leader carries a first aid kit, has first aid qualifications and will support you in the first instance of injury.
 An ambulance will be called if required, therefore it is highly recommended for walkers to have ambulance cover and personal travel insurance prior to commencing the tour.
-If you do not require an ambulance, but can no longer walk to our destination a taxi will be called at your expense to take you to our accommodation.
 Please see Terms and Conditions for more information.